Yassokira/Omnia/privacy_policy.md

 ---

-**Thank you for trusting Omnia with your personal growth journey.**
+**Thank you for trusting Optiva with your personal growth journey.**